Ready to incorporate?

 Manufacturing WFOEs will have to be registered in industrial parks or manufacturing premises with reports for Environmental Impact Assessment Approval or Online Filing and Anti-Fire inspection as pre-requisite for their entrance into business.

-With a WFOE you will be able to:
+With a WFOE in China you will be able to:

 |Different Types of WFOE||Function||Duration|